epam/ai-dial/quick-start.md

 In this tutorial, you will learn how to quickly launch AI DIAL Chat.

+> Refer to [AI DIAL Chat](https://github.com/epam/ai-dial-chat) documentation to learn more.

 ## Prerequisites

 1. Docker engine installed on your machine.